College of Science

 Because RIT has always been committed to undergraduate education and research, we don’t reserve the best and newest equipment for graduate students and professors.
 As an undergraduate, you’ll have access to it all.

-You’ll also have access to the Center for Excellence in Mathematics, Science, and Technology, a premier national science education and research facility.
+Some of your classes will be in the Center for Excellence in Mathematics, Science, and Technology, a premier national science education and research facility.
 The center features media-supported classrooms and laboratories filled with the most up-to-date equipment and technology available.

 Like many of our students, you may be interested in premedical studies.
 Once accepted into a degree program, you can begin working with a team of premedical advisers to select the courses and activities that prepare you for medical, dental, veterinary, or optometry school.
-One of the major benefits of this program is the clinical medicine co-op.
-Through a formal agreement with Rochester’s Unity Hospital, premedical students are trained to provide direct patient care.
-Students tell us this is one of their most rewarding opportunities, and their experience is welcomed by medical schools.

 Each year, a limited number of summer research awards are available to qualified College of Science undergraduate students.
 Interested students submit a research proposal along with a faculty letter of support.
-Monetary grants are awarded to winning proposals and students spend 10 weeks in the summer at RIT and present their findings during the college’s Undergraduate Research Symposium.
+Monetary grants are awarded to winning proposals and students spend 10 weeks in the summer at RIT and present their findings during the annual Undergraduate Research Symposium.

 College of Science students interested in pursuing careers in education can take advantage of an articulation agreement between RIT and Nazareth College.
 Under the agreement, qualified students may pursue up to nine credits of graduate education at Nazareth in their final undergraduate year at RIT.